armelsanou/projetTer2022/readme.txt

 3. docker-compose up
 ```
 Then, If you built it localy visit: 127.0.0.1:5000 otherwise, use your server ip xxx.xxx.xxx.xxx:5000 to see the dashboard.

+##After doing that, you can also navigate to code  foler, and run pyhton index.py